 If the charging port is dirty, use compressed air to clear it out.
 Turn off your tablet and make sure to hold the can upright.
 You can use our guide for cleaning dust and debris out of a device’s charging port for extra help.

-If you find broken pins inside the charging port, bring that tablet to a tablet repair expert so they can get you back up and running.
+If you find broken pins inside the charging port, bring it to a Samsung tablet repair expert so they can get you back up and running.

 Check for water damage

-If you’ve ever accidentally spilled a drink on your tablet or dropped it in the sink, your device may have water damage.
+If you’ve ever accidentally spilled water on your tablet or dropped it in the sink, your device may have water damage.
 To check, use the water damage indicator:

 - Turn off the tablet.